Caleb598/Spark/README.md

-# Rayway
+# Spark
-Rayway is a real-time ray tracer.
+Spark is a real-time ray tracer.